lanmarc77/esp-audio-book-player/README.md

 This is a device that is meant to play non-DRM audio books from an SD card and has the following features:

 - folder based audio book player, one folder contains all files of one audio book
 - multiple audio books supported (currently max.
-9999 on one SD card)
+9999 on one SD card with presorted index)
 - sorting of audio book names and audio book files by ASCII name (see limitations of sorting below)
 - saves audio book listening position and resumes for each audio book
 - supports huge single file audio books, e.g. a 20hrs long singe file audio book